 }

 All if expressions start with the keyword if, which is followed by a condition.
-In this case, our condition is checking if our variable binding number has a value that is less than 5.
-The block of code we want to execute if the condition is true es goimmediately after the condition, inside curly braces.
-These blocks are sometimes called armsWe can o. ptionallyyou also include an else expression, as e as wwhich have chosen to done here.
-This gives the program an alternative block of code to execute should the condition evaluate to false.
-If you don’t give an else expression and the condition is false, the program will just skip the if block and move on to the next bit of code.
+In this case, the condition checks whether or not the variable number has a value less than 5.
+The block of code we want to execute if the condition is true is placed immediately after the condition inside curly braces.
+Blocks of code associated with the conditions in if expressions are sometimes called arms, just like the arms in match expressions that we discussed in the “Comparing the Guess to the Secret Number” section on page XX of Chapter 2.
+Optionally, we can also include an else expression, which we chose to do here, to give the program an alternative block of code to execute should the condition evaluate to false.
+If you don’t provide an else expression and the condition is false, the program will just skip the if block and move on to the next bit of code.

+Production: See the cross-reference above.

-Try running this code, and you should see output like this:
+Try running this code; you should see the following output:

 $ cargo run